bryansteele/calculator/README.md

 ### but you can check it our at:

-Check it Out at bryanscalculator.netlify.app
+Check it Out at https://bryanscalculator.netlify.app